 Payment of the prescribed dues, payable annually on September 15th.
 Dues become delinquent on December 31st.
 This affords a member good standing for the period following of January 1st through December31st.

-Dues for a new member joining after June 1st shall be 50% of the annual amount.
+Dues for a member joining after June 1st shall be 50% of the annual amount.

-Contributions or Donations may be called for when deemed necessary for the benefit of the Association when voted for and approved by a majority during a meeting of the Board of Directors.
+Contributions or Donations may be called for when deemed necessary for the benefit of CEPOA when voted for and approved by a majority during a meeting of the Board of Directors.

-Each member shall be given a copy of the Bylaws including any revisions or amendments membership approved, by notifying the board in writing.
-Offsetting the cost of printing and mailing would be appreciated. www.cepoalososos.com

-All members shall immediately notify the Second Vice President of any change of address.
+The Bylaws shall be posted on the CEPOA website (www.cepoalososos.com).All members shall immediately notify the Vice President of any change of address.
 Any member failing to do so shall be deemed to have waived his/her right to any notice by these Bylaws.

 The CEPOA Board may appoint or grant Associate Memberships by a majority vote of the Board of Directors.
-An Associate member can attend meetings, social functions and serve on committees as directed by the President, however an associate member may not vote on matters of Association Business.
+An Associate Member can attend meetings, social functions and serve on committees as directed by the President, however an Associate Member may not vote on matters of CEPOA business.

 ARTICLE IV – ADMINISTRATION